-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Sources: Oral Cancer Foundation and Adenoid Cystic Carcinoma Research Foundation.

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu to choose another section to continue reading this guide.